Militarnyi

-Militarnyi, published in both the Ukrainian language and the English language, is Ukraine’s most prominent military news website.

-Militarnyi’s website attracts over 2 million unique visitors every month.
+Militarnyi (Мілітарний) is Ukraine's most prominent military news website.
+Its articles are available in both Ukrainian and English.
+It attracts over 2 million unique visitors every month.

 Militarnyi news articles are frequently cited by leading Ukrainian news outlets such as the Kyiv Post, the Kyiv Independent, and Ukrainska Pravda.

 History

 Militarnyi was originally created as a social media group by its co-founders, Taras Chmut and Oleksandr Arhat.
 As the community grew, Militarnyi began to publish military news articles and military news videos.

-After the February 2014 Russian invasion of Ukraine began, Militarnyi reorganized itself to become the volunteer group “Military Aid”.

-In February 2017, Militarnyi reorganized itself again, taking on legal status as a part of the nonprofit organization "Ukrainian Military Center“.
+After the Russo-Ukrainian war began, Militarnyi reorganized itself to become the volunteer group Military Aid.
+In February 2017, it reorganized again, taking on legal status as a part of the nonprofit organization Ukrainian Military Center.

-In November 2019, Militarnyi began publishing the “Militarnyi Podcast”.
+In November 2019, Militarnyi began publishing the Militarnyi Podcast.

 Affiliations

 Co-founder Taras Chmut is also the director of the Come Back Alive charitable foundation.